 Social workers should not engage in sexual activities or sexual contact with former clients because of the potential for harm to the client.
-If social workers engage in conduct contrary to this prohibition or claim that an exception to this prohibition is warranted because of extraordinary circumstances, it is social workers - not their clients - who assume the full burden of demonstrating that the former client has not been exploited, coerced, or manipulated, intentionally or unintentionally (NASW, 1999, 1.09,c.).
+If social workers engage in conduct contrary to this prohibition or claim that an exception to this prohibition is warranted because of extraordinary circumstances, it is social workers - not their clients - who assume the full burden of demonstrating that the former client has not been exploited, coerced, or manipulated, intentionally or unintentionally (NASW, 1999, 1.09.c.).

 Sexual intimacy with former clients is likely to be harmful and is therefore prohibited for two years following the termination of therapy or last professional contact.
 In an effort to avoid exploiting the trust and dependency of clients, marriage and family therapists should not engage in sexual intimacy with former clients after the two years following termination or last professional contact.
-Should therapists engage in sexual intimacy with former clients of the termination or last professional contact.
-Should therapist engage in sexual intimacy with former clients to the therapist to demonstrate that there has been no exploitation or injury to the former client or to the client's immediate family (AAMFT, 2001, 1.5).
+Should therapists engage in sexual intimacy with former clients following two years after termination or last professional contact, the burden shifts to the therapist to demonstrate that there has been no exploitation or injury to the former client or to the client's immediate family (AAMFT, 2001, 1.5).